 Energy consumption in Cape VerdeThe most important measure in the energy balance of Cape Verde is the total consumption of

-367.40 m kWhof electric energy per year.
+367.40 million kWhof electric energy per year.
 Per capita this is an average of 661 kWh.

 Cape Verde can provide itself completely with self-produced energy.
 The total production of all electric energy producing facilities is 395 m kWh, also 108% of own requirements.
 The rest of the self-produced energy is either exported into other countries or unused.
 Along with pure consumptions the production, imports and exports play an important role.
 Other energy sources such as natural gas or crude oil are also used.